 So let me throw some light on the role of the nurse and the definition of What is a Nurse.
-Of course, I don’t need a Wikipedia definition to quote because we already know what nurse is.
+Of course, I don’t need a Wikipedia definition to quote because we already know what the nurse is.

 What is a Nurse?

 A Nurse is a person providing care to ill and infirm.
 Nursing is a profession of prevention, assistance, optimization of health and abilities.
 Prevention of illness, alleviation of suffering through medicines and treatment.
-Hence it is advocacy of care for individuals, families, and communities.
+Hence it is the advocacy of care for individuals, families, and communities.

-In other words, nurses basically cure ill and injured people.
+In other words, nurses cure ill and injured people.
 They take care of them by providing medical assistance.
 Nurses work in different settings hospitals, public health care departments, schools, etc.

 According to the Bureau of Labor Statistics, nurses have to perform the following duties:

 - Educating Patients about their health and conditions.

 This section will include all that it takes to choose a career as a nurse.
 For instance, the exams you need to clear, the requirements to sit for the exams, the colleges you can take admission and everything in detail that will help you in becoming a nurse.

 So you just need to spend around half an hour and you will know about the nursing course.
 I am sure, you can do this much for your career and surely if you want to become a nurse you should be eligible without fail.